All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The likely long-term outcome is a bifurcated market.
 FDA-approved peptides will be available through standard prescriptions but at pharmaceutical prices.
 Non-approved peptides will become harder to access through legal channels, pushing some of the market underground or overseas.

 For consumers, this means several practical things.
 If a peptide you use is currently available through compounding, do not assume it will be available indefinitely.
 Stay informed about regulatory changes through reliable sources rather than forum speculation.
-Build a relationship with a prescribing physician who can navigate the evolving landscape and adjust your protocol as access changes.
+Build a relationship with a prescribing physician who can navigate the evolving space and adjust your protocol as access changes.

-Making Informed Decisions in an Uncertain Landscape
+Making Informed Decisions in an Uncertain Space

 Dr. Tatem is bottom line is that peptide therapy occupies a space where the science is often ahead of the regulation, and the regulation is often influenced by factors beyond pure public health.
 Neither blanket acceptance nor blanket rejection of peptides is a rational position.